Navigating the Digital Job Search After Military Retirement - A RecruitMilitary Success Story

 I work for Kern Technology Group as a NATO liaison officer, and that job involves working with partner NATO nations to improve the interoperability between the U.S. and its partners with our submarine forces.

-Why did you use RecruitMilitary's services?
+Why did you use RecruitMilitary's Placement Service?

 When I decided to transition from working in Department of Defense exclusively, I realized I needed to find something that could meet my standard of living, but at the same time, still fulfill my dreams of being in and around the military.